grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 # Voltage Translator

-A voltage translator was added to this test board, walking a step further if compared to the older BluePill prototype board, which allows for the development of the firmware part that handles programmable supply voltages.
+A voltage translator was added to this test board, walking a step further if compared to the first BluePill prototype board, which allows for the development of the firmware part that handles programmable supply voltages.

 The output signal of this stage have ESD protection, which ensures that connecting cables to that connector is generally safe.

-> At the time of this writing firmware still produces a fixed 3.3 V output
+> At the time of this writing, firmware still produces a fixed **3.3 V**
-> on the **TVCC** line, which is used as reference for the target, even if
+> output on the **TVCC** line, which is used as reference for the target,
-> hardware has support.
+> even if hardware has support.

 ![BlackPill-LVC-fs8.png](images/BlackPill-LVC-fs8.png)

-# Power Supplies Jumpers
+# Power Supply Test Points

 It is very often required to control supply voltages during firmware development, so the board has access to the **GND**, **3.3V** and the